 - Correct bite and straighten crooked teeth

-- Change sleep positioning and avoid sleeping on back
+- Change sleep positioning and avoid sleeping on your back

 - Wear a dental night guard